 Click on any of the companies to compare them across all the themes in our analysis.

-Our analysis reveals that companies from the US are some of the best-prepared players in the defence game.
-Companies from Israel and Korea also performed well.
+Our analysis reveals that companies from USA are some of the best-prepared players in the defense game.
+Companies from France and UK also performed well.

 These scores are based on overall technology, macroeconomic and sector-specific leadership in 10 of the key themes that matter most to the mining industry and are generated by GlobalData analysts' assessments.